clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 }
 ```

-Reducers have access to a special [`ReducerContext`] argument.
-This argument allows reading and writing the database attached to a module.
+Reducers have access to a special [`ReducerContext`] parameter.
+This parameter allows reading and writing the database attached to a module.
 It also provides some additional functionality, like generating random numbers and scheduling future operations.

 [`ReducerContext`] provides access to the database tables via [the `.Db` property](#property-reducercontextdb).
 The [`[Table]`](#tables) macro generates traits that add accessor methods to this field.